Prashant0119/mLRS/mLRS/CREATE_TARGET_INSTRUCTIONS.md

 The define STDSTM32_USE_USB needs to be added to each the GCC and G++ compilers:

--> MCU GCC Compiler -> Preprozessor: select "+" icon, enter STDSTM32_USE_USB, click down arrow to move it to last position -> MCU G++ Compiler -> Preprozessor: select "+" icon, enter STDSTM32_USE_USB, click down arrow to move it to last position
+-> MCU GCC Compiler -> Preprocessor: select "+" icon, enter STDSTM32_USE_USB, click down arrow to move it to last position -> MCU G++ Compiler -> Preprocessor: select "+" icon, enter STDSTM32_USE_USB, click down arrow to move it to last position

 ### 3. Set HAL_PCD_MODULE_ENABLED